 And it didn’t matter that Trump has never once experienced the kind of difficulties that led millions of people to throw in with him.
-He was no American Lech Walesa, the electrician who co-founded Poland’s Solidarity Movement and led a workers’ strike in the shipyards of Gdansk in 1981 that began the dismantling of Soviet domination of Eastern Europe.
+He was no American Lech Walesa, the Polish electrician who co-founded Poland’s Solidarity Movement and led a workers’ strike in the shipyards of Gdansk in 1981 that began the dismantling of Soviet domination of Eastern Europe.

 But in the absence of a person who comes directly from the ranks of the disenfranchised, Donald Trump’s populist message and bombastic braggadocio was seized upon as the imperfect vessel to hold the frustrations and hopes of this country’s under-served, and non-represented.

 A pillage and burn message and Trump’s bare knuckles style were enough to KO the 16 other candidates he faced in the Republican King-of-the-Ring primary, and then to coalesce much more than the far-right WWE ‘merican (sic) base in the general election.